 Frisky Dingo is one of the few [adult swim] original cartoons in which death is permanent, which it makes liberal use of by killing off both major and minor characters left and right during the second season.

 Star Wars: The Clone Wars doesn't touch any of the characters from the films, but they are not afraid of introducing an original character and then kill them in the same episode.
 Jedi and well as clone troopers.
 Sometimes any original, named character surviving past an episode is a surprise.
 Sometimes.
+Each season killed off at least one major recurring character, as listed below.

 The entire message of Watership Down being "Small Furry Animals Will Eventually Die Anyway, so get used to it," so it includes all variants of on-screen cute rabbit death in order to drive home the message.
 It was felt that too many rabbits actually survived the book (Show, Don't Tell!) due to author's reluctance to pull the trigger.
 So additional doomed characters are introduced and a particularly sympathetic Woobie who played a big part in the novel is highlighted in order to be gruesomely Stuffed into the Fridge near the climax.